Acupuncture for acne vulgaris

 Acne is commonly seen in women due to the fluctuation of their hormones.
-For this reason, acne can typcially occur around a woman's menstrual cycle.
+For this reason, acne can typically occur around a woman's menstrual cycle.
 Women with PCOS commonly have acne.

-Pharmaceutical drugs can be warm in nature, which causes heat that leads to acne.
+Pharmaceutical drugs can be warm in nature, which causes heat that can lead to acne.

-Generally acupuncture is very helpful at treating acne.
-It can help to regulate a woman's hormones, which improves their balance and reduce excessive hormones such as luteal hormone and testosterone.
+Acupuncture treatment is very safe and effective at treating acne.
+It helps to regulate a woman's hormones, which improves their skin health.
+It reduces excessive hormones such as testosterone allowing for clear skin.

-Research has shown that acupuncture can treat acne and may work by:
+Randomized controlled trials have shown that the stimulation of specific points with thin needles can treat acne and may work by:

 - Increase local microcirculation (Komori 2009), which aids dispersal of swelling

-Kawakita K et al. Do Japanese style acupuncture and moxibustion reduce symptoms of the common cold? eCAM 2008; 5: 481-9.
+Kawakita K et al. Do Japanese style accupuncture and moxibustion reduce symptoms of the common cold? eCAM 2008; 5: 481-9.

 Komori M et al. Microcirculatory responses to accupuncture stimulation and phototherapy.
 Anesth Analg 2009; 108: 635-40.